Welcome to the Gatineau Valley Historical Society

 Founded in 1962, the Gatineau Valley Historical Society promotes matters of historical or heritage significance in the general area of the Gatineau Valley in Quebec.
 Browse this site for news on our upcoming events and publications.
 Access our content-rich resources including newspaper and other articles on local history, historic photos, maps and oral history.

-The GVHS archives in the lower level of the Chelsea Library are open on Mondays and Wednesdays from 1:30 to 4:00 p.m. or by appointment.
+The GVHS archives in the lower level of the Chelsea Library is open on Mondays and Wednesdays from 1:30 to 4:00 p.m. or by appointment.
+Note that the GVHS archives will be closed for the summer after Wednesday June 11 and will reopen Monday September 15, 2014.

 Top 40 Movers and Shakers of the Hills